ziguraty/copigit/README.md

 ## Contributing

-Contributions are welcome!
+Contributions are more than welcome!
 Feel free to submit issues or pull requests to improve this template.

 ## License